TehShrike/deepmerge/readme.md

 	[{ b: true }, 'ah yup'],
 	{ arrayMerge: combineMerge }
 ) // => [{ a: true, b: true }, 'ah yup']

+// use the built in version of this function
+// merge(
+// 	[1, 2, 3],
+// 	[3, 2, 1],
+// 	{ arrayMerge: merge.arrayMergeStrategies.combineMerge }
+// )
 ```

 ### `isMergeableObject`